Saturday, March 14, 2026

 Review: 'Louder Than You Think: A Lo-Fi History of Gary Young and Pavement' OST

 Gary Young was a bizarre yet extremely talented drummer and producer who consumed mass quantities of acid in Stockton, California, while listening to Yes; played in a punk band with the extremely punk name The Fall of Christianity; and most bizarrely of all, ended up as the drummer in slacker poster-boy combo Pavement.
-While Stephen Malkmus, Spiral Stairs, and the rest of the dewy young guys lurched over their instruments in their baggy shirts with their shaggy hair dangling in their faces, middle-aged Gary would be standing on his drum stool, shirtless, twirling sticks like Tommy Lee.
+While Stephen Malkmus, Spiral Stairs, and the rest of the dewy young guys were lurching over their instruments in their baggy shirts, with their shaggy hair dangling in their faces, middle-aged Gary would be standing on his drum stool, shirtless, twirling sticks like Tommy Lee.
 The incongruity delighted Pavement's audience of ironists, and Young's drumming supplied the pro-glue that held the whole melodic mess together.
 He only made one album with Pavement, but Slanted and Enchanted is the one most often cited as the band's best.

 Tuesday, January 20, 2026